![]() |

 "Annular Space" means the opening between a well-hole excavation and the well casing or between a casing pipe and a liner pipe.

-"Bentonite Grout" means a manufactured grout product which is a mixture of sodium bentonite and water mixed at the manufacturer's recommended ratio; a mixture of granulated sodium bentonite and water which consists of a minimum of 20% solids bentonite clay and water that is equivalent to 9.4 pounds/gallon; a mixture of granulated sodium bentonite and clean drilling mud and water, weighing a maximum of 8.6 pounds/gallon, which consists of a minimum of 20% solids bentonite clay and clean drilling mud equivalent to 9.6 pounds/gallon; or sodium bentonite in the granulated or chip form.
-All bentonite products shall comply with NSF International requirements.
+"Bentonite Grout" means a manufactured grout product that is a mixture of sodium bentonite and water mixed at the manufacturer's recommended ratio; a mixture of granulated sodium bentonite and water that consists of a minimum of 20 percent solid bentonite clay and water that is equivalent to 9.4 pounds/gallon; or sodium bentonite in the granulated or chip form.
+All bentonite products shall comply with National Sanitation Foundation (NSF) International requirements.

-"Boring" means an excavation that is drilled, cored, driven, dug, or otherwise constructed which penetrates an aquifer or which may degrade the quality of the aquifer.
+"Borehole" also known as "drill hole" means an excavation that is drilled, cored, driven, dug or otherwise constructed that penetrates an aquifer or that may degrade the quality of the aquifer.

 "Cement" means a mixture consisting of cement, sand and water in the proportion of one bag of cement (94 pounds) and an equal volume of dry sand to not more than 6 gallons of clean water.

-"Chemical Injection System" means any device or combination of devices having hose, pipe or other methods of conveyance which connect directly to any water well through which a mixture of water, pesticides and fertilizers are mixed or are drawn and applied to land, crops, and/or plants at agricultural, nursery, turf, golf course, or greenhouse sites.
+"Chemical Injection System" means any device or combination of devices having hose, pipe or other methods of conveyance that connect directly to any water well through which a mixture of water, pesticides and fertilizers is mixed or is drawn and applied to land, crops or plants at agricultural, nursery, turf, golf course or greenhouse sites.

 "Community Water System" means a public water system which serves at least 15 service connections used by residents or regularly serves at least 25 residents for at least 60 days per year.
-(Section 9(a)(1) of the Illinois Groundwater Protection Act [415 ILCS 55/9(a)(1)]).
+(Section 9(a)(1) of the Illinois Groundwater Protection Act)

-"Consolidated Formation" means a geological formation which is firm such as rock.
+"Consolidated Formation" means a geological formation that is firm rock referred to as bedrock.

-"Construction" means all acts necessary to obtaining ground water by wells, including excavation of the well, but excluding the installation of permanent pumps and pumping equipment.
+"Construction" means all acts necessary to obtaining ground water by any method, including without limitation the location of and the excavation for the well, but not including prospecting, surveying or other acts preparatory to those activities, nor the installation of pumps and pumping equipment.
+(Section 3(a) of the Act)

 "Department" means the Illinois Department of Public Health.